Some General Hints for Phase Analysis using Powder Diffraction Data

 you most certainly will get poor results (if any).

-The background is that during the first step of the phase identification process (search),
+The background is that during the first step of the qualitative phase analysis process (search),

 only the peak data are compared to the reference database.
 This is reasonable since the